larseriksson1group/PEX-LC-stage-symptoms/README.md

 Gustavell, T., Sissala, N., Babačić, H. et al. Predicting lung cancer stage at diagnosis based on self-reported symptoms and background factors using machine learning models.
 [Journal], [Year].
 [DOI]

 ## Contents
-This repository contains all code used for the machine learning analysis performed in the study, including result interpretation and visualization. **Note:** The data are not publicly available to protect study participants' privacy.
+This repository contains all code used for the univartiate and machine learning analysis performed in the study, including result interpretation and visualization. **Note:** The data are not publicly available to protect study participants' privacy.
 Code and results are provided for transparency and reproducibility of the analytical approach.

 ## Repository structure